peachycloudsecurity/awesome-cloud-security-interview/README.md

 -  Explain how you would use AWS Config to detect and remediate cloud misconfigurations automatically.
 -  How can you automate the detection and remediation of misconfigured security groups in AWS?
 -  How to integrate AWS guardduty with Slack for real time detection.
+-  Have you worked on GuardDuty, and do you have any suggestions to reduce false positives?
+-  How to create a lambda function for config rules and sending email using SES, with multi-account aggregator data.
+-  How do you ensure data integrity for CloudTrail logs?
+- How do you get unencrypted EBS volumes easily using Config filters?
+- How do you use CloudWatch metrics filters?
+- How do you manage EC2 vulnerability patching in an automated way?
+- What checks does AWS Inspector perform to identify instance vulnerabilities?
+- When is encryption by default not enough?
+- Would you suggest key rotation, and what should be the rotation period?